ucsb-cs148/w25/_lectures/lect10.md

    * The most impactful opportunity for improvement
    * One more thing you thought was good

-There will be additional instructions over the next few days for consolidating this review into a summary, but for tonight this is enough.
+There will be additional instructions over the next few days for consolidating this review into a summary, but for today this is enough.

 # Instructors for Reviewees